-OpenVPN is a third party VPN solution that the Untangle NGFW device leverages, that will allow for various types of VPN connections.
-However, a common issue that arises is that users are unable to connect with their output indicating an issue with TLS handshake.
-This is caused by an out of date certificate created by the OpenVPN server.
-Although we do not recommend reinstalling applications as a solution to a problem, it is required in this case, as it will pull the most recent OpenVPN certificate available, and resolve the TLS handshake issue.
+OpenVPN is a third-party VPN solution that the NG Firewall leverages.
+However, a common issue that arises is that users are unable to connect with their log output indicating an issue with TLS handshake.
+This is caused by an out-of-date certificate created by the OpenVPN server.
+Although we do not recommend reinstalling applications as a solution to a problem, it is required in this case: this will pull the most recent OpenVPN certificate available and resolve the TLS handshake issue.
 Below is the common output from the OpenVPN client when there is a TLS/Certificate error that will require a reinstallation.

 Note: After uninstalling and reinstalling the OpenVPN Service Application, you will be required to reconfigure the application, include: recreating clients, settings groups, and creating exported networks.

 NOTE: This second option is a temporary solution until you are able to run the first solution of uninstalling and reinstalling the application.